 “Gritty people have a growth mindset; when bad things happen, they don’t give up.”

 Angela Duckworth’s TED Talk on “grit” as one of the most important predictors of success went massively viral in 2013.
 Her 2016 book Grit: The Power of Passion and Perseverance was an instant New York Times bestseller.

-By now, Duckworth’s concept has made its way into national education policy, and public schools in California even grade schools and students on grit.
+By now, Duckworth’s concept has made its way into national education policy and public schools in California even rate schools and mark students on grit.

 I think that the passion piece is at least as important.
 I mean, if you are really, really tenacious and dogged about a goal that’s not meaningful to you, and not interesting to you — then that’s just drudgery.

 Before you move on, be sure to sign up for our FREE weekly printables carefully crafted to teach your children’s growth mindset, resilience, and much more.
 Sign up below to make sure you're on the list!

 Once signed up, you will immediately receive our popular Parent's Guide to a Growth Mindset.